web-illinois/ilw-filter/README.md

 - `name` Required.
 The key for the item.
 This is used to identify the filter in the filters object.
 - `label` Required.
 The label for the item.
 - `value` The value for the filter.
 This is reactive, so if the value changes, the filter will update.
+- `query` A boolean that makes the filter item use a value from the query string.
+The URL is also updated when the filter changes.

 Type-specific attributes:
 - `options` A JSON list or object of options for select and grid types.
 This is required for those types.